 Well, here goes, the long version…

 I am a nurse.
 I worked for 14 years in critical care, then worked in nursing administration for many years.
 I “retired” from nursing in 1994 and transitioned into graphic design.
-I have three boys, who are now grown, the oldest is married, and I am a grandmother of three!
+I have three boys, who are now grown, two are married, and I am a grandmother of three!
 I am a wife, mother, grandmother, activist, friend, and volunteer.
 This blog is my attempt to bring meaning to my struggles, in the hope that someone else might be helped by my journey, and it’s ensuing discoveries.

 My current journey began in 2005 when I was diagnosed with breast cancer.
 Luckily, it was caught early, I had a lumpectomy and it was followed with chemo and radiation.
 It was the type of tumor that responded to estrogen, so I went on the standard estrogen blocking therapy in February 2006.
 I had battled my weight for much of my adult life, gaining with each pregnancy, and never quite losing it all.
 I was NEVER one of those people who shed a lot and gained it back.
 I was more like a steady reliable gainer.
 Each year brought a bit more, and I sunk into depression a bit more with each pound.
 It is no exaggeration that not a day went by without me thinking, fretting and dwelling on my weight.
 It affected my self image, my sexuality, my activity and what I chose to expose myself too.
 I found myself isolating myself more, less afraid to jump in and have fun.
 When I gained 10 lbs. after going on the estrogen blocker, I had a tolerance break.